MMcClure11/rails-recipes-practice/notes.md

 -CONVENTION - rails intentionally makes it difficult to deviate from REST, but we can write our own routes -Routes should be descriptive
 -Map HTTP verbs to CRUD actions
+-can run "rails routes --expanded" to get pretty version of routes in console

+## URL Helper/Named Routes
+What are the benefits?
+-Dynamic - if we change the route, we will not need to change every single place that we are referencing the route -cleaner and more readable
+-no more interpolation
+-route helpers translate directly into HTML-friendly paths.
+In other words, if you have any weird characters in your URLs, the route helpers will convert them so they can be read properly by browsers